Police Corps (Slovakia)

 The Police Force (Policajný zbor, PZ), commonly known as Slovak Republic Police (Polícia Slovenskej republiky), is the national police force of Slovakia.

 Governed by the Ministry of Interior of the Slovak Republic, the Police Corps is part of and extremely active in both Europol and Interpol.

 Along with serving in Slovakia, the Police Corps along with the Customs Administration of the Slovak Republic has been active in neighboring European countries as well, including Austria, Hungary and Poland.

 History

 The independent police force in Slovakia was established on 1 March 1991 under the name of Police Corps of the Slovak Republic (Policajný zbor Slovenskej republiky) by renaming the Slovak part of the Public Security (Verejná bezpečnosť).

 After the dissolution of Czechoslovakia in the end of 1992, the agency was renamed to Police Corps (Policajný zbor) in effect from 1 September 1993.
-However, in its logo, the old name is still being used.
+However, in its logo, the old name is still used.